-- 1. A slow version containing all functions described below. - 2.
-A fast version that omits the functions provided by the mask, iosb, and input arguments.
+- 1. A slow version containing all functions described below - A fast version that omits the functions provided by the mask, iosb, and input arguments ind=IDINP(iunit,[mask],iosb,[input])

 The fast version of DINP can be invoked as a function (IDINP) only.
 The slow version of DINP can be invoked as a subroutine or a function.
 The formats of the invocations are as follows: